danuker/piggies/README.md

 We don't check wallet version compatibility here, because this is handled by Web3.py [so well that you can even use different clients](http://web3py.readthedocs.io/en/stable/node.html).

 The connection to Parity is via IPC, not HTTP, so we use whatever node is running on the `datastore_path`, and there is no need for further settings (ports and such).
+It is also somewhat more secure.

+For `transactions_since`, we use [an external service](https://www.etherchain.org/) due to it being impractical to do.
+This has some caveats (see the docs for ETH [`transactions_since`](https://github.com/danuker/piggies/blob/master/piggies/piggy_eth.py#L129)).
+In the future, we might integrate [QuickBlocks](https://quickblocks.io/) to avoid these caveats.

 ### Others
 I might support Litecoin, Bitcoin Cash, ZCash and other distributed currencies, but I don't know for sure.
 I consider Ripple and Stellar too centralized, however will review PRs for them or any other currency, if you want to support them yourself.

-## Running
-Check out `demo.py` for learning how to configure and use Piggies.

 ## Testing
 To perform tests, run `./setup.py test`.